Training Course - An Introduction To Using GIS In Marine Biology, Glasgow, 18th - 20th January 2016

 A preliminary course timetable and content can be downloaded by clicking here.

 All the practical exercises will be done using a standard data set so you do not need to have your own data to do this course.
-Attendance will be limited to a maximum of 12 people.
-The course will cost £395 per person (£300 for students on production of a valid student card).
+Attendance will be limited to a maximum of 15 people.
+The course will cost £395 per person (£300 for students, the unwaged and those working for registered charities).
 To book a place, or for more information, contact info@GISinEcology.com.

 At the end of the course, all attendees will receive a certificate of attendance and completion.
 Each certificate is embossed with the GIS In Ecology official stamp to prevent its fraudulent reproduction.
 In addition, each certificate has its own unique identification number that we will record, along with your name, meaning that we can verify the authenticity of the certificates we issue (and the course you have completed) on request.